 An Interview With Dr. Allison Nitsch, Assistant Medical Director

 ACUTE has some impressive professionals on our treatment team.
-In our interview series, we aim to highlight the talented individuals who work here.
-Each month, we’ll be featuring an interview here on the blog and on our social accounts.
+In our interview series, we aim to highlight the talented individuals who work at ACUTE and the ways they impact the lives of our patients.

 What was your first job and how did you end up where you are today?